Introduction to Clone Stamp Tool

 Step 5: Use the Opacity slider or text box in the Options bar to make the clone more or less opaque.

 Depending on your preferences, select or unselect the Aligned option.
-When your cursor is moved to a different location, when you have selected alignments, the clone source moves.
+When your cursor is moved to a different location, the clone source moves when you have selected alignments.
 If you’re cloning from the same location multiple times, uncheck Aligned.

-Step 7: Selecting the drop-down option of a sample, select the All layers option to clone section of a multilayered image.
+Step 7: Select the drop-down option of a sample and select the All layers option to clone section of a multilayered image.

 Step 8: This option allows you to specify pixels for the clone in all visible layers.
 You can opt to ignore any setup layer during cloning if all layers in stage 8 are selected.

 Step 9: Select Window alternative Clinical Source to open the Clone Source panel.
-In the Options bar (Left from the blend mode options), also click the panel icon of clone source.
+In the Options bar (Left from the blend mode options), click the clone source’s panel icon.
 Workout the options below:

-- Sample Sources: In step 8 Alt-click (Optional Click on Mac) defines the region of your image you’d like to clone.
-In the panel of clone sources, however, you can select and repeat an alternative clone source button in another area of your image (Click on Mac option).
+- Sample Sources: In step 8, the Alt-click (Optional Click on Mac) defines the region of your image you’d like to clone.
+However, in the panel of clone sources, you can select and repeat an alternative clone source button in another area of your image (Click on Mac option).

 - Transformations: Change your clone’s position, scale, or rotation.
 Click the icon link to get the aspect ratio Width and Height.
 For resetting the transformation, select the small curved arrow under the icon of the link.